KevinL10/blocky/README.md

 Users can create block ciphers by iteratively adding encryption rounds, made up of custom substitution and transposition ciphers (see [Substitution-Permutation Networks](https://en.wikipedia.org/wiki/Substitution%E2%80%93permutation_network)).
 Moreover, the application allows users to freely encrypt and decrypt data (using their custom cipher), in addition to saving and loading predefined ciphers.

 ### Who will use it?
+Anyone who:
-Anyone who wants to play around with small-scale ciphers, learn about the inner workings of standard encryption algorithms, or curious about cryptography in general.
+- wants to play around with small-scale ciphers
+- learn about the inner workings of standard encryption algorithms
+- curious about cryptography in general.

 ### Why is this project of interest to you?
 When I first came across cryptography, I found the whole idea of encryption fascinating – securely transmitting messages meant for only the person on the other side.
-Though the math and calculations seem daunting at first, even "military-grade" encryption is built up from smaller operations, following principles of confusion and diffusion.
+Though the math and calculations seem daunting at first, even *military-grade* encryption is built up from smaller operations, following principles of confusion and diffusion.
 With this project, I hope to connect the individual 0's and 1's to the complex algorithms that modern ciphers rely upon.